prijatelj/human-activity-recognition-in-an-open-world/containers/index.md

 docker build --network host -t arn:latest -f containerize/Dockerfile .
 ```

-#### Install the Singularity Image
+#### Install the Apptainer Image

-If you prefer to use singularity, this work ran the singularity container by creating it from the docker image.
+If you prefer to use apptainer, this work ran the apptainer container by creating it from the docker image.
 You must obtain the Docker image as specified above either through downloading it from docker hub or building it from the source.
-After you have the Docker image, you run the following command to obtain the singularity image named as `arn_latest.sif` using the docker-daemon:
+After you have the Docker image, you run the following command to obtain the apptainer image named as `arn_latest.sif` using the docker-daemon:
 ```
-sudo singularity build arn_latest.sif docker-daemon://arn:latest
+sudo apptainer build arn_latest.sif docker-daemon://arn:latest
 ```
 Note that this may take a while.